Upperfoot/on-the-beach-react-vite/README.md

 - Will look at Linting also as NFR
 - Found that the latest Lint isn't working so fixed it with some help from ChatGPT!
 - Removed (correctly) unused dependencies using depcheck
+- Attached some Videos also!
+(Check the Video Folder!)

 ### Install Commands Ran during Exercise